Feral cats and TNR in Wolverhampton

 Feral cat colonies can quickly become a nuisance especially in urban areas; fighting, caterwauling and the distinct smell of unneutered male cats can be distressing for those living nearby.
 Adult feral cats cannot be tamed or rehomed in the domestic environment as they are wild animals.

 Trap-Neuter-Return, commonly referred to as 'TNR,' is the method preferred by Cats Protection to effectively and humanely control feral cat populations.
-Once a colony has been identified, our TNR volunteers trap the cats and kittens by setting up humane traps – similar to cages – and safely capture feral cats and take them to be neutered.
+Once a colony has been identified in the Wolverhampton area, our TNR volunteers trap the cats and kittens by setting up humane traps – similar to cages – and safely capture feral cats and take them to be neutered.
 This is mainly done during the evening and the traps are collected quickly to minimise stress to the cat.

 This can be hard work; involving a lot of patient waiting and test of wills against these naturally wary creatures which have had little or no human contact.